caseman/planar/doc/source/bbox.rst

 The second useful "framing" method allows you to derive a shape fitted to a bounding box from an existing arbitrary shape.
-The :class:`~planar.BoundingBox` ``fit()`` method takes an input shape and creates a transformed version that is translated and scaled so that it fits in the bounding box.
+The :class:`~planar.BoundingBox` :meth:`~planar.BoundingBox.fit()` method takes an input shape and creates a transformed version that is translated and scaled so that it fits in the bounding box.
 The input shape is scaled evenly to preserve its aspect ratio.